 LBA protects the student through:

-Financial Safety: A debt-free, direct-pay model that prevents federal loan entrapment.
+Financial Safety: A lower-debt, direct-pay model that prevents federal loan entrapment.

 Psychological Safety: A “Zero Disruption” policy that ensures a calm, professional learning environment.